-Checking the brake pedal position
+Adjusting the brake pedal height

-The top of the brake pedal should be positioned 75.0-85.0 mm (2.95-3.35 in) above the footboard.
-If the brake pedal position is incorrect, have a Yamaha dealer adjust it.
+The top of the brake pedal should be positioned 75.0-85.0 mm (2.95-3.35 in) above the footboard bracket.
+If the brake pedal height is incorrect, adjust it as follows.

-1. Distance between brake pedal and footboard
+- 1. Distance between brake pedal and footboard bracket - 1.
+Remove the footboard by removing the bolts.